XProfessional1130/crypto-learning/refactoring-progress.md

 5. **Easier Onboarding**: New developers can understand the codebase more quickly.
 6. **Better Error Handling**: Standardized approach to error handling improves user experience.
 7. **Consistent Loading States**: Unified loading indicators provide better feedback to users.
+## App Router Migration Complete

+The migration from Pages Router to App Router has been completed.
+All API routes and pages have been migrated to the App Router format.
+The Pages Router directories and files have been removed.

+Date: Sun Mar 16 01:42:06 CET 2025